EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-2.rst

 |question| How many samples does that relate to?

-|action| From the sample list, select the 3rd sample down (ERS1215575), and take a look at the metadata available.
+|action| From the sample page, filter the rows with accession ERS1215575, and take a look at the metadata available.

 |question| Do you know the exact location of where the sample was taken?